Laboratory Fume Hoods and Chemical Fume Hoods

 Low Air Flow Fume Hoods

-Low flow fume hoods can make a huge difference for you energy bill.
-It can save you up to 40% on your energy bill in the long run.
+Low flow fume hoods can save you up to 40% on your energy bill in the long run.
 They are also able to operate at lower rates than a standard hood, meaning you can purchase a smaller blower to take up less space in the lab.
 Low Air Flow Fume Hoods reduce energy intake by reducing the amount of conditioned air that is required to fill the room.
-The money you save from not only your energy bill, but also from the lower cost of accessories and maintenance on a Low Air Flow Fume Hood can translate into significant other funds for the work of your lab.
+The money saved on energy bills and lower cost of accessories and maintenance on a Low Air Flow Fume Hood can translate into significant other funds for the work of your lab.

 Perchloric Acid Fume Hoods

-As the namesake indicates, the perchloric acid fume hoods are designed for the specific use of perchloric acid.
-Each one offers drainage troughs and wash down systems.
-This will help to prevent the dangerous accumulation of the salts.
-This fume hood comes with a bench top and is available in variety of widths depending on your preferred use and available space.
+Perchloric Acid Fume Hoods are designed for the specific use of perchloric acid.
+Each fume hood offers drainage troughs and wash down systems to help prevent the dangerous accumulation of salts.
+A Perchloric Acid Fume Hood comes with a bench top and is available in a variety of widths depending of your preferred use and available space.
 The grade of steel used in the design of Perchloric Acid Fume Hoods is designed with the nature of the acid in mind in order to provide the best protection.

 Variable Air Volume Fume Hoods

-Variable Air Volume fume hoods serve a very specific purpose.
-They are sold to be used with exhaust control systems that other manufacturers provide.
-These systems then monitor and have control over the air that is exhausted from our hood and reduces costs by maintaining a constant velocity.
-The sash comes in a full view version that allow the user an clear view yet protected look at their work.
-The hood also provides a great deal of interior lighting to assist the clarity of view.
+Variable Air Volume Fume Hoods serve a variety of specific purposes and are sold to be used with exhaust control systems that other manufacturers provide.
+These systems monitor and have control over the air that is exhausted from our hood and reduces costs by maintaining a constant velocity.
+The sash comes in a full view version that allows the user a clear view while still protected to look at their work.
+The fume hood also provides a great deal of interior lighting to assist with the clarity of view.

 Walk In Fume Hoods

-Many different types of labs make regular use of large lab accessories, from drum to processing unit and distillation assemblies.
-This is when a walk in fume hood becomes very handy.
-It is an efficient way to handle the odors and toxic fumes from those pieces of equipment.
-We can add on extra accessories like air and gases to lattice rods for hanging beakers, to increase their functionality.
-Each fume hood is designed to your specifications that will best meet all the needs and capabilities of your lab.
+Many different varieties of labs regularly use large lab accessories, from drum to processing units and distillation assemblies, that can utilize a walk in fume hood.
+These are efficient ways to handle the odors and toxic fumes from those large lab accessories.
+Walk in Fume Hoods can also have extra accessories added to them, such as lattice rods for hanging beakers, to increase their functionality.
+Each fume hood is designed to your specifications in order to meet all of your laboratory needs and capabilities.

 Radioisotope Fume Hoods

-Radioisotope fume hoods are essential when your lab deals with radioactive materials.
-The hood works to provide more protection for your lab and the users of it.
-They come standard with stainless steel liners and a safety glass rising sash.
-A corrosion resistant blower is necessary to increase the safety of this fume hood and is available from pvc, polypropylene or fiberglass-reinforced plastic.
-We fit both the hood and all of the accessories you would like to the exact specifications of your lab and the experiments within.
+Radioisotope Fume Hoods are essential to a laboratory that handles radioactive materials.
+These fume hoods work to provide more protection for you lab and the individuals using it.
+Each fume comes standard with stainless steel liners and a safety glass rising sash.
+A corrosion resistant blower is necessary to increase the safety of this fume hood and is available in PVC, polypropylene or fiberglass-reinforced plastic.
+We fit both the hood and all of the accessories necessary for the Radioisotope fume hood to the exact specifications of your laboratory.

 Polypropylene Fume Hoods

 For acid-rich environments, polypropylene fume hoods are the best safety solution.
-We custom design them to stand up to hydrochloric, nitric, hydrofluoric and sulfuric acids.
+We custom design each to withstand hydrochloric, nitric, hydrofluoric and sulfuric acids.
 The hood is made to be highly resist and durable, so your investment will see a long term return.
 The hood is also non-porous, which means it can be used for food research in addition to the chemical based labs.
-It is also designed to reduce air backflow which allows for smoother processes.
+It is also designed to reduce air back flow which allows for smoother processes.